eyashiro/eyashiro.github.io/pages/services.md

 Click on the icons below to jump to each topic or scroll down.

-<a href="../contact/index.html">Contact</a> me to discuss your needs even if they are not listed below.
+<a href="../contact/index.html">Contact me</a> to discuss your needs even if they are not listed below.
 <br /><br />

 <div class="row">